mahaloz/ike/src/3_computer_organization/instructions.md

 114f:       mov    [rbp-0x8], eax
 ```

 There are some important things to note here.
 First, you can dereference registers while adding or subtracting an offset to it like in `[rbp - 0x4]`.
 Second, the address each instruction is associated with is not singly incremental.
 Notice how the difference in address between some instructions is `7`, while others are only `1`.
-You may have guessed it, but the difference in addresses for each instruction is based on that instructions size.
+You may have guessed it, but the difference in addresses for each instruction is based on that instruction's size.

 Each instruction is composed of bytes that encode it.
 Here is the same code from above, but printed with its encoding: